Pepsi CFO: We're an American company but also a global one

 "We've seen no meaningful business impact from some of the things happening in the political arena at all," he said.

-Johnston said in an interview with CNNMoney after the earnings call that he expected the strong sales to continue -- even though Trump has had tough words for Mexico, China, Japan and other U.S. trading partners.
+Johnston said in an interview with CNNMoney after the earnings call that he expected the strong sales to continue.

 "We haven't seen any evidence of politics influencing customer decisions," Johnston said.